signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -cx86 -itest_files/stv16c.INP -otest_files/stv16c_amr_23850_16kHz_mime.wav -Csession_config/amrwb_codec_test_config
 ```

+Audio input and output can be raw audio file (as shown in the above example), .wav, .au, or USB audio.

 The following command lines first encode audio to .amr or .awb coded data file format, and then decode those files to audio.
 The examples include both bandwidth efficient and octet aligned formats:

 ```C